Ivens Buffett

-Ivens François "Toon" Buffett was a political figure from the Australian External Territory of Norfolk Island.
+Ivens François "Toon" Buffett (died 19 July 2004) was a political figure from the Australian External Territory of Norfolk Island.
+He was the first sitting minister of an Australian government to be assassinated.

-Political offices

-He was the Lands Minister and Deputy Chief Minister of Norfolk Island.
-Previously he had served one term as Chief Executive.
+Before his death, Buffett was serving as Lands Minister and Deputy Chief Minister of Norfolk Island.
+He had previously served one term as Chief Executive.

 Murder

-On 19 July 2004, Buffett was shot dead in his office.
+On 19 July 2004, Buffett was shot dead in his office with his own Lee-Enfield .303 rifle.